vhscom/after-dark/README.md

 Display Variants | Customize look-and-feel with one of eight included display variations.
 Custom Styles | Add to, adjust or disable theme styles for complete design control.
 Trim Color | Define how user agents should display the border around your site.
-SVG Favicon | Help push browser standards forward by decorating your site with an SVG favicon.
+SVG Favicon | Push browser standards forward by decorating your site with an SVG favicon.
 Fuzzy Search | Find and share indexable content anywhere on your site.
 No registration required.
 Code Highlighter | Highlight code in over 160 languages without requiring JavaScript.
 Post Images | Add graphics to your posts without touching an image editor.